 Hiking near River No. 2 beach, Freetown Peninsula

 Editor’s Note: This is the first of a series of posts on Sierra Leone.
-Stay tuned for more, including detailed coverage of 13 traditional Sierra Leonean dishes.
-We'll leave you for now with the giddy farewell we received from some kids when we stopped to change a flat tire on the Bo-Kenema road (it seems we interrupted their dance party).
+Please also see our detailed coverage of 13 traditional Sierra Leonean dishes.
+We’ll leave you for now with the giddy farewell we received from some kids when we stopped to change a flat tire on the Bo-Kenema road (it seems we interrupted their dance party).
 Go ahead and watch: We dare you not to smile.